LDSSA/portal/docs/source/backup.rst

         --db-instance-identifier portal-batch5 \
         --db-snapshot-identifier ldsa-portal-batch5-backup

 #.
-Create s3 bucket in same region as the db instance
+Create a s3 bucket in the same region as the db instance

 #.
-Create the policy to allow the export task to write to s3 bucket
+Create the policy to allow the export task to write to the s3 bucket

     aws iam create-policy  --policy-name ExportPolicy --policy-document '{
         "Version": "2012-10-17",
         "Statement": [